 December 2, 2014 - February 27, 2015

 New York-based artist John Mendelsohn is best known for his remarkable work with color and pattern.
 This exhibition features 48 paintings from Passing, a cycle of paintings created by the artist during a 12-month period from 2010 to 2011.
 The cycle is comprised of five series of paintings -- titled Turbulence, Crosswalk, Vanishing, Flayed, and Paradise -- and while each series has its own character, each is also involved in states of change.
 The artist has written about these works that “Instability and dissolution appear in many forms; absence and presence are in continual dialogue.
 The paint itself is treated physically: combed, marbleized, wiped off, and scraped away.
 As the paintings break down, they open up, revealing the surface and space beyond.”
 The entire Passing cycle may be viewed online here.
-Mendelsohn’s work in the Walsh Gallery will be complemented by eight more of his works, including a selection from the Six Movement series, which are on view in the lobby of the Quick Center for the Arts, adjacent to the gallery.
+Mendelsohn’s work in the Walsh Gallery will be complemented by seven more of his works, including a selection from the Six Movements series, which are on view in the lobby of the Quick Center for the Arts, adjacent to the gallery.